Gamma Bros

-Gamma Bros is a 2006 Flash shoot 'em up game developed by American game indie game studio PixelJAM Games, released as a free online title.
+Gamma Bros is a 2006 Flash shoot 'em up game developed and published by American game indie studio PixelJAM Games, released as a free online title.
 It was nominated for "Best Web Browser Game" at the 2007 Independent Games Festival.
 It was the studio's first game after the mini-game Ratmaze.
 The game was also released as a smartphone game in 2016.

-In the game, the player takes control of brothers Buzz and Zap Gamma who are on their way home from a galactic commute and must survive hoards of oncoming enemies.
+In the game, the player takes control of brothers Buzz and Zap Gamma who are on their way home from a galactic commute and must survive hordes of oncoming enemies.